WHEN: May 28, 2019

-**The last hour of this meeting will be a RA Toolbox session.
-The topic for this workshop is the RA Interview.
-Attendees will collaborate in small groups using written RA Interview scenarios.
-Everyone will share results.**
+**The last hour of this meeting was a RA Toolbox session.
+The topic for this workshop was the RA Interview. **

-Please also read and record your 2nd titles in this category either from the suggested list below or one that you choose yourself on our blog under Submit 2nd Titles.
-We will have limited time to talk about them due to our RA ToolBox* session: 11am to 12N.
+Please record your 2nd titles in this category either from the suggested list below or one that you choose yourself on our blog under Submit 2nd Titles.

 For appeal, please focus especially on frame, tone and character